California Sales Tax Audits Step by Step: What to Expect from the CDTFA

 - Accrued interest

-You’ll have a brief window to challenge these findings or provide clarifying documentation before the audit is finalized.
+You’ll have a brief window for challenging CDTFA audit findings by submitting clarifying documentation or pointing out errors before the audit is finalized.

 Step 6: Notice of Determination